MBuffenoir/b4c/swarm_on_gcloud.md

 Select a project > create project.
 From now in we will use this project ID

     $ export PROJECT_ID=<your-project-id>
-    $ gcloud config set project $PROJECT_ID

 ##Setting up the Swaaaaaaaarm

-First we will generate our swarm token on our local machine with:

-    $ docker run swarm create

-Write dowm the token returned by this command and put it in an ENV variable:

-    $ export SWARM_TOKEN=<token>

-We need some instances on which to install swarm.
-Let's first creat the master with:
+###Creating a discovery service on a machine out of the cluster

     $ docker-machine create --driver google \
+        --google-project  \
+        --google-zone europe-west1-b \
+        --google-machine-type f1-micro \
+        consul-master

+Connect to it:

+    $ eval $(docker-machine env consul-master)

+Start consul with:

+    $ docker run --name consul-master --restart=always -p 8500:8500 -d progrium/consul -server -bootstrap -ui-dir /ui

+Finally add a firewall rule to allow our swarm node to communicate with the consul server on the port 8500:

+    $ gcloud compute --project $PROJECT_ID firewall-rules create "consul" --allow tcp:8500  --network "default" --source-tags "docker-machine"

+###Creating the swarm master

+We need instances on which to install swarm.
+Let's first create the master with:

+    $ docker-machine create --driver google \
         --google-project $PROJECT_ID \
         --google-zone europe-west1-b \
-        --google-machine-type f1-micro \
+        --google-machine-type n1-standard-1  \
         --swarm \
         --swarm-master \
+        --swarm-discovery="consul://$(docker-machine ip consul-master):8500" \
+        --engine-opt="cluster-store=consul://$(docker-machine ip consul-master):8500" \
-        --swarm-discovery token://$SWARM_TOKEN \
+        --engine-opt="cluster-advertise=eth0:2376" \
         swarm-master

 To connect to the master use: